 Configuration Parameters dialog box.
 The software creates a report, named

-each distinct file called from the model.
-When there are several calls to a given file
+each file called from the model.
+When the model makes several calls to a given file, the

-from the model, the software creates only one report for that file, but it accumulates
+software creates only one report for that file, but it accumulates coverage from

 model call the external file.

 The first section of the external MATLAB file coverage report contains summary information about the external file, similar to the top-level model coverage report.

 The Details section reports coverage for the external file and the function in that file.

 The Details section also lists the content of the file, and highlights the code lines that have decision points or function definitions.